 Mints are aromatic garden plants that have so many culinary and medicinal uses; everyone loves them.
 There are as many flavors of mint as there is ice cream.
 Varieties include chocolate, banana, apple, spearmint, peppermint, orange, ginger, and the ever popular lavender mint plants.
 Mints are attractive plants and make delightful additions to teas, soups, cold drinks, salads and desserts.
-Lavender mint has delicate purple flowers and is hardy in USDA growing zones 3 – 7.
+Lavender mint has delicate purple flowers and is hardy in USDA growing zones 3 to 7.

 Growing Lavender Mint

 Growing lavender mint (Mentha piperita ‘Lavendula’) is not difficult, as mint is generally not fussy and a perfect starter plant for those just getting into gardening.
 Like peppermint, lavender mint plants have a red stem and delicious floral overtones.

 One caveat that must be mentioned about growing any type of mint is its invasive nature.
 Once mint gets started, it runs like a freight train throughout the garden.
-It is best to contain lavender mint in a fairly shallow, but wide pot, for best results.
+It is best to contain lavender mint in a fairly shallow, wide pot, for best results.
 It is also a good idea not to combine different types of mints together but give them each their own space.